frinknet/inimini/README.md

 ---

-*My mommy told me you wre the very best one...
+*My mommy told me you were the very best one...
 And I chose Y O U!!!*